-There is a variety of dogwood trees suitable for growing in Florida.
-Regardless of whether you live in the northern regions of the state or the warmer south, a species of dogwood tolerates your area's growing conditions, according to the University of Florida.
+Regardless of whether you live in the northern regions of the state of Florida or the warmer south, a species of dogwood (Cornus spp.) tolerates your area's growing conditions.
 Dogwoods fill the landscape with their clusters of flowers and are well suited as specimen trees and have the extra benefit of attracting butterflies, beneficial insects and birds.

 These trees grow relatively fast, reaching mature heights of up to 12 feet with a spreading habit of up to 10 feet.
-English dogwood grows in a variety of well-drained soils and has a high tolerance to drought conditions.
+English dogwood grows in a variety of well-drained soils and has a high tolerance to drought, heat and humid conditions.
 The plants tolerate full sun to partial shade conditions.

-Swamp dogwood (Cornus foemina), also called stiff dogwood, grows well throughout the entire state of Florida.
-Its hardy growing in USDA hardiness zones 8 through 10, according to the University of Florida.
-Its natural habit is to grow as a large shrub, but it can be pruned and trained to grow as a smallish tree through pruning.
+Swamp dogwood (Cornus foemina), also called stiff dogwood, grows well throughout most of Florida.
+It's a perennial in USDA hardiness zones 5 through 9.
+Its natural habit is to grow as a large shrub, but it can be pruned and trained to grow as a smallish tree.
 The tree fills with clusters of white, four-petaled flowers in springtime.
 Berry-like fruits, which various birds use as a food source, follow the flowering phase.
 The spring azure butterfly uses the dogwood as a host plant for its larva.

 Swamp dogwood grows at a medium rate of speed, reaching a mature height and spread of 10 to 16 feet.
 This native grows in sun to partial shade.
 Its low tolerance to drought and salt spray make it an unsuitable choice for gardeners living directly along the coast.
-Plants grow best given regular water applications, and applying several inches of mulch over the planting site helps the soil retain moisture.
+Plants grow best when given regular water applications, and applying several inches of mulch over the planting site helps the soil retain moisture.